homeday-de/homeday-blocks/README.md

 ## Services
 Together with the components, Homeday Blocks also provides useful services that can be reused across projects.
 You can read more about them in the services [documentation](https://github.com/homeday-de/homeday-blocks/tree/master/src/services).

+## Infrastructure
+Homeday Blocks has its own infrastructure repository: [blocks-infra](https://github.com/homeday-de/blocks-infra).
+Whenever changes need to be made, you can do it in the repository and "deploy".
+If it is an emergency, you can also use AWS Console but your next step is to update it in the repository to avoid future inconsistencies.